Search Programs

 Independence Community College, in Independence, KS, offers a veterinary nursing program that is CVTEA-accredited and culminates in an associate of applied science (AAS) degree.
 The program has many different courses that prepare students for real-world work, including:

-Students at Independence Community College also complete hands-on field experience and professional internships during the 81-credit program.
-Between 2016 and 2019, 35 percent of test-takers from Independence passed the VTNE on their first try.
+During the 81-credit program, students at Independence Community College also complete hands-on field experience and professional internships.
+Between 2021 and 2024, 50 percent of test-takers from Independence passed the VTNE on their first try.

-Finally, WSU Tech offers a CVTEA-accredited associate of applied science degree in veterinary technology.
-Concepts covered in the program include clinical procedure assistance, patient management, and patient care.
+Finally, WSU Tech offers a CVTEA-accredited associate of applied science degree in veterinary nursing.
+The program covers concepts such as clinical procedure assistance, patient management, and patient care.

 Courses in this 68-credit program include veterinary nursing: large animal disease and medical care; veterinary emergency, critical medicine and hospital procedures; diagnostic imaging; veterinary pharmacology; and much more.
-Students also complete clinical practicums to meet AVMA required skills demonstration.
-Between 2018 and 2019, 71.5 percent of WSU tech graduates passed the VTNE the first time.
+Students also complete clinical practicums to meet AVMA-required skills demonstration.
+Between 2020 and 2023, 69 percent of WSU tech graduates passed the VTNE the first time.

 How to Become a Vet Tech in Kansas